 It goes without saying that guests still need to meet minimum height requirements in order to experience an attraction using the Single Rider Line.
 Check ride height requirements here.

 Guests who use Single Rider also must be at least seven years old.
 Guardians will need to determine whether their seven-year-old (or even older child) is mature enough to handle riding alone.
-If they (or you) don’t feel comfortable, head to the Standby or try for a FastPass instead.
+If they (or you) don’t feel comfortable, head to the Standby or use the Lightning Lane instead.

 Finally, if you’re visiting the Parks with other guests who want to experience the attraction, know that the vast majority of times you use Single Rider with one or more family or friends, you will be separated.
 There are times, for example on Test Track, where you might end up in the same ride vehicle, but this is not guaranteed.